 Trade names and business names

-The provision is intended to offer supplemental protection to Section 4 of the Trademarks Act for marks – or use of marks – that, for whatever reason, do not qualify for trademark protection.
+The provision is intended to offer supplemental protection to Section 4 of the Trademarks Act for marks – or the use of marks – that, for whatever reason, do not qualify for trademark protection.
 As such, the provision is often invoked in trademark disputes.
-However, at least until the new Trademarks Act came into force, the provision appears to have been gradually 'outmatched' by the Trademarks Act, the Domain Names Act, the Companies Act and other specific legislation.
-Section 22 is a national Danish rule that does not implement or reflect EU legislation.
+However, at least until the new Trademarks Act comes into force, the provision appears to have been gradually 'outmatched' by the Trademarks Act, the Domain Names Act, the Companies Act and other specific legislation.31 Section 22 is a national Danish rule that does not implement or reflect EU legislation.32

 The Danish Trademarks Act protects geographical indications in various ways.
 Sections 10 and 13 stand out.
 Pursuant to Section 10(1)(2), which implements Article 14(1)(b) of the Trademarks Directive, the proprietor of a trademark shall not be entitled to prohibit a third party from using, in the course of trade, indications concerning geographical origin.